jjying89/SQLAlchemy-Hawaii-Climate-Analysis/README.md

 Climate analysis of Hawaii using a combination of Python, SQLAlchemy, and Flask.

-SQLAlchemy was used to read and manipulate the data.
+SQLAlchemy was used to read and manipulate the dataset.

-Flask was used to serve up the data in a web framework.
+Flask was used to serve the data in a web framework.

 ## Results